emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 ## Example Compact ECDSA Encoding

-The following shows an example compact ECDSA encoding certificate. {{ecdsa-old}} shows a 71 bytes DER encoded ecdsa_secp256r1_sha256 ECDSA-Sig-Value structure.
+The following shows an example compact ECDSA encoding. {{ecdsa-old}} shows a 71 bytes DER encoded ecdsa_secp256r1_sha256 ECDSA-Sig-Value structure.
 The values on the left are the ASN.1 tag (in hexadecimal) and the length (in decimal).

 ~~~~~~~~~~~~~~~~~~~~~~~
 30  69: SEQUENCE {